When traveling to Europe you’ll most likely have two backpacks:

 You don’t need to spend a lot of money to get a quality daypack.
 These two bags are affordable, durable, and they’ll carry everything you need while exploring Europe.

 1. JanSport Superbreak Classic Backpack — You probably used a JanSport backpack in grade school — I know I did.
 These bags come in a ton of colors, are super durable, and are big enough to carry whatever gear you have.
 Plus, these bags are popular with a lot of European college students and I remember seeing them for 100€ in Paris.
 Prices start at a little over $25, so this bag is great for budget travelers.
 JanSport also makes a range of other styles so be sure to check them out.
-Price: $25-$40.
+Price: Around $25-$40 via Amazon.

 2. High Sierra Curve — The Curve is specially designed for women.
 It is made out of durable lightweight fabric.
 It has all the basic features you need from a basic daypack.
 These sell for about $25, so it makes a comparable alternative to the JanSport.
 Price: Around $25 via Amazon.

 Best Minimalist Daypacks

 These bags are streamlined and ready to navigate busy European streets.
 The style of these daypacks are smaller than a traditional backpack, so they won’t be able to fit a great deal of stuff.
 They should be able to pack everything you need, but not much else.

 1. Eagle Creek Luggage Travel Bug Backpack — The Eagle Creek Bug is a great choice for travelers that don’t want much bulk and only want to carry the basics.
 It can hold an iPad, a small notebook, a light sweater, and a few other small items — and that is about it.
 This sleek and stylish bag is designed for women.
-It sells for around $65.
+Price: Around $64.
+See Price on Amazon.